Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Supplementary data of the propagator ratios

 \section{Supplementary data of the propagator ratios}

-Figures~\ref{FIG:abs_ratio_all},~\ref{FIG:arg_ratio_all}, and~\ref{FIG:propagator_decay_all} show the absolute values of the ratio $\varsigma^{\rm E-HH}/\varsigma^{\rm E-LH}$, the phases of the ratio $\varsigma^{\rm E-HH}/\varsigma^{\rm E-LH}$ terms of sine and cosine functions, and the absolute values of $\varsigma^{\rm E-HH}_n/\varsigma^{\rm E-HH}_{n_0}$ and $\varsigma^{\rm E-LH}_n/\varsigma^{\rm E-LH}_{n_0}$, respectively, for all 36 polarimetry experiments.
-The mean values of these quantities and their standard deviations (error bars) are determined through Monte Carlo simulation of the propagation of the uncertainties in the sideband intensity spectra.
-First, with each data point in a sideband intensity spectrum randomly sampled 1,000 times from a normal distribution, whose mean and standard deviation are determined by four CCD cans, the mean value and standard deviation of the area of each sideband peak is determined as $I_{n,\theta_{\rm QWP}}$ in Eq.~(\ref{EQ:intensiry_stokes}).
-Second, the value of $I_{n,\theta_{\rm QWP}}$ is randomly sampled 1,000 times from a normal distribution whose mean and standard deviation are the corresponding values for $I_{n,\theta_{\rm QWP}}$.
-Third, 1,000 sets of the Stokes parameters are determined by using Eq.~(\ref{EQ:fourier_stokes}).
-Fourth, Eqs.~(\ref{EQ:Stokes_to_Jonesmat_amp}),~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), are used to calculate the absolute value of $T_{++,n}$ and the ratio $T_{-+,n}/T_{++,n}$.
-In this step, the Luttinger-parameter ratio $\gamma_3/\gamma_2$ is generated by randomly drawing the parameters $\gamma_2$ and $\gamma_3$ from normal distributions whose mean and standard deviations correspond to the reported values: $\gamma_2=2.2$ and $\gamma_3=2.9$~\cite{skolnick1976investigation}.
-Fifth, the unit vector $\hat{n}$ is calculated with the randomly sampled values of $\gamma_3/\gamma_2$.
+Figures~\ref{FIG:abs_ratio_all},~\ref{FIG:arg_ratio_all}, and~\ref{FIG:propagator_decay_all} show, respectively, the absolute values of the ratio $\varsigma^{\rm E-HH}/\varsigma^{\rm E-LH}$, the phases of the ratio $\varsigma^{\rm E-HH}/\varsigma^{\rm E-LH}$ expressed in terms of sine and cosine functions, and the absolute values of $\varsigma^{\rm E-HH}_n/\varsigma^{\rm E-HH}_{n_0}$ and $\varsigma^{\rm E-LH}_n/\varsigma^{\rm E-LH}_{n_0}$ for all 36 polarimetry experiments.
+The mean values of these quantities and their standard deviations (error bars) are determined via a Monte Carlo simulation of the propagation of the uncertainties in the sideband intensity spectra.
+First, each data point in a sideband-intensity spectrum is randomly sampled 1,000 times from a normal distribution, whose mean and standard deviation are determined by four CCD cans, yielding the mean value and standard deviation of the area of each sideband peak $I(n,\theta_{\rm QWP})$ in Eq.~(\ref{EQ:intensiry_stokes}).
+Second, the value of $I(n,\theta_{\rm QWP})$ is randomly sampled 1,000 times from a normal distribution defined by these mean and standard-deviation values.
+Third, 1,000 sets of the Stokes parameters are computed by using Eq.~(\ref{EQ:fourier_stokes}).
+Fourth, Eqs.~(\ref{EQ:Stokes_to_Jonesmat_amp}),~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}) are used to calculate the absolute value of $T_{++,n}$ and the ratio $T_{-+,n}/T_{++,n}$.
+In this step, the Luttinger-parameter ratio $\gamma_3/\gamma_2$ is generated by randomly drawing the parameters $\gamma_2$ and $\gamma_3$ from normal distributions whose mean and standard deviations correspond to the reported values: $\gamma_2=2.2\pm0.1$ and $\gamma_3=2.9\pm0.2$~\cite{skolnick1976investigation}.
+Fifth, the unit vector $\hat{n}$ is calculated by using the randomly sampled values of $\gamma_3/\gamma_2$.
 Last, the propagator ratios $\varsigma^{\rm E-HH}/\varsigma^{\rm E-LH}$, $\varsigma^{\rm E-HH}_n/\varsigma^{\rm E-HH}_{n_0}$, and $\varsigma^{\rm E-LH}_n/\varsigma^{\rm E-LH}_{n_0}$ are calculated 1,000 times by using Eqs.~(\ref{EQ:ehh_propagator_tppmp}) and~(\ref{EQ:elh_propagator_tppmp}).